 My first impressions as I opened the door was that it was well presented, to my taste, had everything we needed – but it didn’t wow me!
 And that’s okay.

-The bathroom had a luxurious feel to it with the darker colours but it really wasn’t huge.
+The bathroom had a luxurious feel to it with the darker colours.
 The shower took up most of the space and has dual shower heads, one a rain shower head in the ceiling, another that can be hand held or left in the adjustable height bracket.

 If you are wondering where the toilet is – it’s in a small alcove behind the door.